copernicus365/CommandLine.EasyBuilder/README.md

 rcmd.AddAutoCommand<ReadArgs>();
 ```

-I would like to strongly emphasize this again: Beyond building the app with these new functional and POCO type classes, *everything* then builds down to the same types: `Option<T>`, `Argument<T>`, `Comman<T>` etc. One can then do the same with those types as they ever would have done with `System.CommandLine`.
+I would like to strongly emphasize this again: Beyond building the app with these new functional and POCO type classes, *everything* then builds down to the same types: `Option<T>`, `Argument<T>`, `Command<T>` etc. One can then do the same with those types as they ever would have done with `System.CommandLine`.

 As an aside: *personally* I would argue that the classes one uses for specifying the app, like `ReadArgs` above, are better to be seen as a DTO / data transfer object types like we see in the web and ASP.NET world.
 In other words, probably better to let the `ReadArgs` class be limited to the singular problem of taking initial input from the command line for any more serious use case.